Morehead in Motion: Lab to Life

 - All travel fees are calculated using Google Maps.

-Maximum participants: Varies.
-Please see COVID-19 Safety Precautions for Lab to Life page 3, #6 & 7, for details.
+Maximum participants: 30 students per session.
+Please see COVID-19 Safety Precautions for Lab to Life for details.

 Scholarship assistance is available pending qualifications.